15 reasons to adopt Red Hat OpenShift Virtualization

 Virtualization infrastructure continues to evolve

-For more than 2 decades, organizations have relied on virtualization technologies to deliver innovative applications and services that streamline operations, enhance communication, and promote new business opportunities.
+For more than 2 decades, organizations have relied on virtualization technologies to deliver innovative applications and services that streamline operations, optimize costs, and promote new business opportunities.
 The introduction of virtual machines into datacenters helped IT teams efficiently use resources, improve flexibility, and optimize infrastructure performance.
-As public cloud resources became more accessible, virtualization platforms evolved to take advantage of the scalability, flexibility, and cost-effectiveness offered by new cloud computing models.
+As public cloud resources became more accessible, virtualization platforms evolved to make use of the scalability, agility, and potential cost benefits offered by new cloud computing models.

-To be most successful in a digitally focused world, IT organizations need an application foundation that meets current needs while preparing them for future modernization and change.
-Red Hat® OpenShift® is a unified, enterprise-ready platform for application modernization and cloud-native innovation.
-Powered by containers, Kubernetes, and DevSecOps capabilities, it provides a foundation for rapidly building, deploying, running, and managing both existing and new applications at scale and with security across hybrid, multicloud, and edge environments.
+To be successful, IT organizations need a cloud-ready application foundation that meets their current virtualization needs while preparing them for future modernization and change.
+Red Hat® OpenShift® provides a modern, enterprise-ready infrastructure platform for running virtual machines and container-based applications.
+Powered by containers, Kubernetes, and DevSecOps capabilities, Red Hat OpenShift is a foundation for rapidly building, deploying, running, and managing both existing and new applications at scale and with security across hybrid, multicloud, and edge environments.

-Red Hat OpenShift Virtualization, included with Red Hat OpenShift, lets you run virtual machines and containers on a single platform.
-By migrating virtual machines from other platforms and running them on Red Hat OpenShift, you can get the most from your existing virtualization investments while taking advantage of cloud-native architectures, streamlined operations and management, and new development approaches.
-Red Hat OpenShift Virtualization lets you create, import, clone, migrate, and manage Linux® and Microsoft Windows virtual machines on a modern application platform.
+Included as a feature of Red Hat OpenShift and based on the Kernel-based Virtual Machine (KVM) and KubeVirt open source projects, Red Hat OpenShift Virtualization lets you migrate your Linux® and Microsoft Windows virtual machines to a unified application platform, at your own pace.
+By moving virtual machines from other platforms and running them on Red Hat OpenShift, you can get the most from your existing virtualization investments while taking advantage of cloud-native architectures, streamlined operations and management, and new development approaches.

 Gain benefits across your organization

-Managing separate platforms for containers and virtual machines can lead to increased complexity, resource fragmentation, and operational overhead.
+Managing separate platforms for virtual machines and containers can lead to increased complexity, resource fragmentation, and operational overhead.
 Unified platforms that streamline infrastructure deployment, management, and monitoring across both virtual machines and containers can help you optimize resource use, eliminate duplicate efforts, and quickly adapt to diverse workloads.
-Red Hat OpenShift Virtualization simplifies operations with a single platform for virtual machines, containers, and serverless workloads.

 One of the key advantages of adopting hybrid and multicloud environments is flexibility.
 During application deployment, these environments let you choose between various datacenter and cloud resources to balance scalability, performance, and cost according to your business objectives.
 Application platforms that run and migrate virtual machine workloads consistently across hybrid and multicloud cloud environments help you simplify application deployment, optimize resource use, and maintain operational consistency.

-Red Hat OpenShift Virtualization supports self-managed physical servers in datacenters and public cloud environments, including Amazon Web Services (AWS), so you can choose the optimal infrastructure for your virtual machines.
-It is also available as part of Red Hat OpenShift Service on AWS—a fully managed cloud service—to help you get started and offload ongoing platform management and in less time.
+OpenShift Virtualization supports self-managed physical servers in datacenters, edge environments, and public cloud environments, including Amazon Web Services (AWS), so you can choose the optimal infrastructure for your virtual machines.
+It is also available as part of Red Hat OpenShift Service on AWS—a fully managed cloud service—to offload ongoing platform management and help you get started in less time.

 Manually deploying virtual machines is an inefficient, error-prone process that can result in inconsistent configurations, long deployment times, and an increased risk of security vulnerabilities.
 Self-service capabilities let users rapidly and reliably deploy preapproved, security-compliant virtual machine configurations, when they need them and without opening an IT service ticket.